temporalio/temporal-learning/docs/tutorials/python/trip-booking-app/index.md

 <!--SNIPEND-->
 The `main` function connects to the Temporal service and starts the Flask app.

-We use dependency injection for the Temporal Client here to ensure it is initialized once and reused, avoiding the resource-intensive process of repeatedly starting it.
+Dependency injection for the Temporal Client is used here to ensure it is initialized once and reused, avoiding the resource-intensive process of repeatedly starting it for each booking request.
 This approach improves performance and resource management by maintaining a single, open connection for multiple bookings.

-Now to start the Client, create a new terminal and run the following command in your new terminal:
+Now to start the Client, run the following command in your new terminal:

 ```command
 # terminal two